araalinetworks/api/doc/source/gettingstarted.rst

       fw_image: quay.io/araalinetworks/araali_fw:prod
       fw_init_image: quay.io/araalinetworks/araali_fw_init:prod

-You can change the zone name.
+You **must** change the zone name.
 Zone is how your cluster will show up in Araali UI.

 Install Araali Repo and Run the Helm Chart